 Dough Ball

-A pizza dough ball (Italian: panetto) is the individual portion of dough that will become a single pizza.
+A pizza dough ball (Italian: panetto) is the individual portion of dough that becomes a single pizza, typically weighing 200-600g depending on the style.
 After bulk fermentation, the dough is divided by weight, shaped into smooth, taut spheres, and given a final proof before stretching and baking.
-The quality of your dough balls directly determines the quality of your pizza.
-Proper shaping creates the surface tension needed for an even stretch and a well-risen cornicione (rim).
+The quality of your dough balls directly determines the quality of your pizza: proper shaping creates the surface tension needed for an even stretch and a well-risen cornicione (rim).

 I've made hundreds of pizza dough balls at this point, and the difference between a carefully shaped ball and a rushed one is night and day at stretching time.
 A taut, smooth ball practically opens itself; a sloppy one fights you the whole way.